Marcello Costa

-He specializes in the structure and functions of the enteric nervous system.
+He specialized in the structure and functions of the enteric nervous system.
 He taught in Turin, Melbourne, and Helsinki before moving to Adelaide in 1975 where he was a foundation lecturer at the Flinders Medical School, building the new discipline of neuroscience at the college.

-He was at Flinders University where he held the title of Matthew Flinders Distinguished Professor of Neurophysiology in the Department of Physiology.
-In 2021 Marcello retired from his position at Flinders University.
+He worked at Flinders University, where he held the title of Matthew Flinders Distinguished Professor of Neurophysiology in the Department of Physiology from 2013 until his retirement in 2021.

 He co-founded the Australian Neuroscience Society, the South Australian Neuroscience Institute (SANI) and the Friends of Science in Medicine (FSM).
 He was awarded the Australian Centenary Medal and the inaugural Lifetime Achievement Award by the Federation of Neurogastroenterology and Motility Societies, and in 2020 he was appointed as an Officer of the Order of Australia.

 Early life and education

 Costa was born in Turin, Italy, on 9 January 1940.
-In 1949 his family migrated to Argentina, where he attended San Martin high school and then in 1954 entered the public Italian High School Cristoforo Colombo of Buenos Aires, finishing the Scientific Lyceum in 1960.
-In his youth he was intrigued by science, even selling his bicycle so he could buy a microscope to study protozoa in ponds.
+In 1949 his family migrated to Argentina, where he attended San Martin High School and then in 1954 entered the public Italian High School Cristoforo Colombo of Buenos Aires, finishing the Scientific Lyceum in 1960.
+In his youth, he was so intrigued by science that he even sold his bicycle to buy a microscope to study protozoa in ponds.

-He studied as an intern in the University of Turin's Department of Anatomy and Histology, working as a researcher under supervision of Giorgio Gabella.
-He was involved in a number of extracurricular activities including editor of the university newspaper l'Ateneo.
+He studied as an intern in the University of Turin's Department of Anatomy and Histology, working as a researcher under the supervision of Giorgio Gabella.
+He was involved in a number of extracurricular activities, including acting as the editor of the university newspaper l'Ateneo.
 Although he was enrolled in anatomy, he also incorporated physiology despite resistance from the university to this multidisciplinary approach.
 He earned his degree in medicine (Laurea in Medicina e Chirurgia, equivalent to MB BS) from the University of Turin in 1967; his M.D. thesis was "The Adrenergic Innervation of the Alimentary Canal" with Dignita di Stampa (worthy of publication).